YoshieHara/Project3-Group1/README.md

 ### **Project Files**
-The following list declares all files used to address the objectives given above.
+The following list declares all files used to address the objectives stated above.
+Please be aware that all the these files are included in the folder "Project_3_Group_1_Final_Material".

 1. crimes.xlsx: This is an Excel file reporting crimes in Victoria from 2014 to 2023.
 2. Drugs.xlsx: This is an Excel file reporting drugs-related crimes from 2014 to 2023